 Where are you now? (scoring your company across 10 critical digital sales and marketing categories)

 Where do you want to start? (priorities for the first 90 days)

-We’ll conduct a version of this planning session with your team every quarter to make sure we’re setting and hitting targets in categories such as content creation, data driven understanding of your buyers, company alignment and training, and much more.
+We conduct a version of this planning session with your team every quarter to make sure we’re setting and hitting targets in categories such as content creation, data-driven understanding of your buyers, company alignment and training, and much more.

 What does the future look like without coaching?

-If you don’t have a coach holding you accountable, pushing you to achieve aggressive goals, organizing your priorities, and keeping you on track, what will happen to that excitement and team alignment in a few months?
+Whatever you're about to undertake, whatever changes you're looking to implement, if you don’t have a coach holding you accountable, pushing you to achieve your goals, organizie your priorities, and keep you on track, what will happen to that excitement and team alignment in a few months?

-Without a coach, in six months from now, They Ask, You Answer will be seen by your team as “that thing we did a few months ago.”
-The conversation will get stale, your sales and marketing teams will find themselves getting pulled back into silos, and the quality and quantity of your content will decline.
+Without a coach, six months from now, your shiny new initiative will be seen by your team as “that thing we did a few months ago.”

 The meetings will get stale, your teams will find themselves getting pulled back into other things, and the whole thing will fizzle.

 Hiring a coach is a big decision for you and your business and you shouldn’t take it lightly.